llvm-doe-org/llvm-project/README.md

 * `-fopenacc-print=omp-acc` is the same except it also prints the original OpenACC in comments next to the OpenMP.
 * `-fopenacc-print=acc-omp` reverses that.
+* `-fopenmp` produces an error diagnostic when OpenACC support is enabled as Clacc currently does not support OpenACC and OpenMP in the same source.

 For a full description of OpenACC-related command-line options, run Clacc's `clang -help` and search for `openacc`.